eMerchantPay/oscommerce-emp-plugin/README.md

 ------------

 * Copy the files to the root folder of your osCommerce installation
-* Login inside the Admin Panel and Enable the "eMerchantPay (Credit Card)" module
+* Login inside the Admin Panel and Enable the "eMerchantPay Standard" or "eMerchantPay Checkout" module (depending on what you want to support)
-* Set the correct credentials, select your prefered payment method and click "Save"
+* Set your credentials, select your prefered payment method and click "Save"

 You're now ready to process payments through our gateway.